Y0Coss/docs-fork/pages/web_cloud/domains/domain_holder_contact_management/guide.en-gb.md

 >>
 >> > [!warning]
 >> >
->> > Any change to the owner's first name, surname, organization, legal status or email address is considered a **change of owner**.
+>> > Any change to the holder's first name, surname, organization, legal status or email address is considered a **change of holder**.
 >> >
->> > If you modify **only** the owner's contact details other than those mentioned above, edit the appropriate fields, then click `Confirm`{.action}.
-In this case it will not be necessary to initiate a request for a change of owner.
+>> > If you modify **only** the holder's contact details other than those mentioned above, edit the appropriate fields, then click `Confirm`{.action}.
+In this case it will not be necessary to initiate a request for a change of holder.
 For this operation, you do not need to confirm the changes by email.
 >> >
->> > If a change of owner is required, click on the link `Click here to continue`{.action} at the bottom of the page.
+>> > If a change of holder is required, click on the link `Click here to continue`{.action} at the bottom of the page.
 >>
 >> ![Owner information](/pages/assets/screens/control_panel/product-selection/web-cloud/domain-dns/general-information/owner.png){.thumbnail}
 >>
->> Find more details on changing the owner in our guide: “[Domain name - How do I change the owner](/pages/web_cloud/domains/trade_domain)”.
+>> Find more details on changing the holder in our guide: "[Domain name - How do I change the owner](/pages/web_cloud/domains/trade_domain)".

-### 3 - What to do if the owner contact's email address is no longer accessible?
+### 3 - What to do if the holder contact's email address is no longer accessible?

 > **General case**